 What makes our A-level programme different from that of conventional schools is that we incorporate a major exam preparation component by teaching past-paper sessions right up to exam time including prep classes during holidays.
 If the last exam paper on, say Mathematics, is on 21 June, we run classes up to 20 June.
 This way we ensure that our students get the best grade possible.
 In short: we are not happy to merely complete the syllabus and set a couple of mock exams; we want our students to be as well prepared as possible for the exams.

-Our conventional A-level programme is taught at both Athens and Kifisia over a 32 week period starting around 1 October each year.
-Many subjects are taught at both sites but some are taught at just one of our sites - see above list for information about where we teach subjects.
+Our conventional A-level programme is taught at both Athens and Kifisia over a 32 week period starting around mid-September each year.
+Many subjects are taught at both sites but some are taught at just one of our sites and Further Mathematics is taught online - see above list for information about where we teach subjects.
 The courseload is between a total of 5 and 6 teaching hours per subject per week.
-Class schedule is finalised in early September each year but, in general, classes start at 4 pm on weekdays and are organised in two sessions per week.
+Class schedule is finalised in early September each year but, in general, classes start at 4 or 4:30 pm on weekdays and are organised so that each A-level is taught twice per week.

 Successes at A-levels: Although our A-levels programme is relatively young compared to our foundation programme, it has already achieved some outstanding results.
 In 2011, Giannis Stylianidis was admitted to study Mathematics at Hughes Hall College in Cambridge, while in 2012 we had offers for Economics from St Edmunds College, Cambridge and for Economics and Mathematics from the London School of Economics and Warwick.
 In 2013 Michael Sinoplis was admitted at Imperial College to study Mechanical Engineering.
 In 2014 Rafael Koumarianos achieved A*A*A* and was admitted to study Mathematics at Cambridge University, Stefanos Agiotakis achieved A*AAA and was admitted to study Medicine at Manchester University and Tim Evans achieved A*AAA and went to study Mechanical Engineering at Southampton.
 In 2015 Giorgos Terezakis was admitted to study Mathematics at Cambridge having achieved A*A*A*.
 In the same year Ioannis Kalamaras achieved A*A*A and was admitted to study Economics at Bath.
 He also won the Edexcel prize of the year 2015 by scoring the highest grade in the world in A-level Mathematics.
 In 2017 Manolis Angelidakis achieved A*A*A*A*A* in Maths, Further Maths, Physics, Chemistry and Biology and was admitted at Cambridge to study Chemical Engineering.
 In the same year Manolis won the Edexcel prize for scoring the highest grade in the world in Further Mathematics.
-Bearing in mind that we have a very small GCE programme with about 30 students each year, these outstanding achievements are indicative of the support we give our students.
+In 2018 our studentrs earned two country prizes by achieving the highest grade in International A-level Economics and the highest grade in International A-level Greek.
+Bearing in mind that we have a very small GCE programme with about 40 students studying A-levels with us each year, these outstanding achievements are indicative of the support we give our students.
 For more information contact Dr Valsamis on 210-5243600.

 What our students say